Suraj-ai-eng/automation-of-Ec2/README.md

 ## Introduction

-Managing AWS EC2 instances manually can be time-consuming and inefficient, especially when dealing with multiple instances.
-However, by leveraging the power of automation, you can significantly simplify and streamline this process.
-In this blog post, we will explore how to automate the management of AWS EC2 instances using AWS Lambda, EventBridge, and the Boto3 Python library.
+Efficiently Managing AWS EC2 instances manually can be time-consuming and ineffective, particularly when handling numerous instances.
+Nonetheless, through the utilization of automation, you can greatly simplify and optimize this process.
+This blog post delves into automating the management of AWS EC2 instances using AWS Lambda, EventBridge, and the Boto3 Python library to enhance efficiency and eliminate manual errors.

 ## Creating the Lambda Function